thisisbalu/exception-decoded/_posts/spring/2024-01-11-spring-invalidconfigurationmetadataexception.md

 ---
-title: "Title: Deep Dive into InvalidConfigurationMetadataException in Spring: How to Handle and Solve It"
+title: "Deep Dive into InvalidConfigurationMetadataException in Spring: How to Handle and Solve It"
 date: 2024-01-11 09:00:00 -0000
 categories: [Spring, spring-boot]
 tags: [spring, spring-unchecked, org.springframework.boot.configurationprocessor.metadata]